windsurfer99/ST_StreamLabs-Water-Flow/README.md

 # ST_StreamLabs-Water-Flow
 This is an unofficial Classic SmartThings interface to the [StreamLabs Smart Home Water Meter](https://www.streamlabswater.com/).
 It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing StreamLabs flow alerts as SmartThings water leaks.
-This allows StremLabs alerts to be interfaced to other SmartApps such as Smart Home Monitor.
+This allows StreamLabs alerts to be interfaced to other SmartApps such as Smart Home Monitor.
+Note that these modules are not intended to replace StreamLab's Phone Apps
 ## Getting Started
 The StreamLabs API runs in the "cloud"; for SmartThings to interrogate cloud interfaces, it requires two pieces: both a Device Handler and a Service Manager (a special kind of SmartApp).
 You will need to obtain the groovy source code for both from GitHub and install them into the SmartThings IDE.
 ### Obtaining Source Code & IDE Installation